 At Leyenda, Mix stocks a variety of rhum agricole, mezcal and pisco alongside bacanora and a handful of international brandies.
-The cocktail menu travels beyond classics with recipes like the pisco-based Pisces Rising and the Shotgun Wedding, an exotic blend of tea-infused singani, cachaça, vanilla, lime, coconut milk and sherry, served with a float of Mexican fernet and nutmeg.
+The cocktail menu travels beyond classics with recipes like the pisco-based Pisces Rising and the Shotgun Wedding, a blend of tea-infused singani, cachaça, vanilla, lime, coconut milk and sherry, served with a float of Mexican fernet and nutmeg.

 In Chicago, bars like Estereo focus exclusively on Latin spirits with simple, dialed-in cocktails for each spirit listed on the menu, and at Boleo, a more in-depth list features both South American classics alongside modern creations.
 Head bartender Jess Lambert calls their approach a “criss-cross between classic Chicago-style drinks and those with South American influences.”
 Drinks like the house Chilcano represent tradition.
 The pisco-based drink is one of the most popular beverages in Peru, and Lambert rotates the featured flavors depending on what fresh fruits are available in Chicago each season.
 Meanwhile, the house Old Fashioned flips the script, pushing the boundaries of the classic formula with Brazilian cachaça, sherry, cold-brew demerara syrup, orange and Angostura bitters.